Ohio Falls Station

 Ohio Falls Station is a hydroelectric power station owned by Louisville Gas & Electric (LG&E) and Kentucky Utilities (KU) which is located three miles west of Downtown Louisville, Kentucky.
 The generating station is located on Shippingport Island at the site of the McAlpine Dam and locks along the Ohio River in Kentucky.
 The plant was built in 1923 by Byllesby Engineering and Management Corporation and the U.S. Army Corps of Engineers.
 The plant featured eight 10.4 MW units operating at roughly 13,500 hp per unit.
-Each unit was composed of Allis Chamber turbines and General Electric generators.
+Each unit was composed of Allis-Chalmers turbines and General Electric generators.
 The plant is located inside the Ohio Natural Wildlife Conservation Area and is considered a large impoundment hydro power plant.
 The station was built after a canal and dam within the Ohio river in an attempt to allow boats to navigate the 8 ft vertical drop among the falls that spanned 2 miles wide.
 Production of the canal and dam began in 1825.
 It was not until a repair on the dam was needed that Louisville engineers had the idea of building a hydroelectric station to harvest the power of the falls.